Welcome to the Complete Staniel Cay Guide 2023

 Best Beaches On Staniel Cay

-There are four main beaches on Staniel Cay that can be all be reached by foot, a few of them you will have to park the golf cart to reach them.
+There are four main beaches on Staniel Cay that can all be reached on foot.
+For a few of them, you will have to park the golf cart to get to them.

 Pirate Trap Beach